randylubin/story-synth-docs/src/guide/options.md

 - .game-room – all game material is contained in this element; use it to update fonts and text color
 - .card – this class is applied to all game cards, use it to change the card background
 - .btn, .input – all buttons used on the page

+Check out the [CSS Tutorial](https://docs.storysynth.org/tutorials/styling.html) for a step-by-step guide to working with CSS in Story Synth.

 ## Game Launcher